Hackers News Hackers News

 curl -s -k --get "http://$HOST/fortisandbox/job-detail/tracer-behavior" --data-urlencode "jid=|(id > /web/ng/out.txt)|"

-• Patch immediately: upgrade FortiSandbox to a version beyond 4.4.8 as specified in Fortinet’s official advisory.
+• Patch Immediately: Upgrade FortiSandbox to a version beyond 4.4.8 as specified in Fortinet’s official advisory to mitigate this critical vulnerability.

-• Audit exposed instances: check whether FortiSandbox management interfaces are exposed to untrusted networks or the public internet.
+• Audit Exposed Instances: Review whether FortiSandbox management interfaces are accessible from untrusted networks or the public internet.

-• Apply network segmentation: restrict access to FortiSandbox administrative interfaces to trusted IP ranges only.
+• Apply Network Segmentation: Restrict access to FortiSandbox administrative interfaces to trusted IP ranges only, limiting potential attack vectors.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.